 But the Euro response was swift, pointed and, it must be said, pretty spot on.
 Ian Poulter tweeted: “Paul please do not condescend or disrespect the @EuropeanTour and our players like that.
 We have slapped your arse in the Ryder Cup for so long.”
 Westwood himself called the comments “disrespectful”.
 The winning Ryder Cup captain from 2018, Dane Thomas Bjorn, called them “at best ignorant; at worst, arrogant.”
 Rory McIlroy, who, like Poulter, now makes his home in Florida, had this to say: “His comments were a little nationalistic,” McIlroy said.

-Poulter’s fellow Englishman, Tyrell Hatton, put a bow on all of them a week later by winning the Arnold Palmer Invitational at Bay Hill.
+Poulter’s fellow Englishman, Tyrell Hatton, put a bow around all of them one week later by winning the Arnold Palmer Invitational at Bay Hill.

-Azinger, like many members and backers of the PGA Tour through the years, continues to confuse the wealth of a tour for the quality of a tour.
-Prize money is greater at U.S. PGA Tour events — this is what lures players like McIlroy, Martin Kaymer, Justin Rose, Poulter, Hatton and Fleetwood to play so many events here, to maintain homes here, to even join the U.S. PGA Tour in order to compete for all that money.
+Azinger, like many members and backers of the PGA Tour through the years, continues to confuse the wealth of a tour with the overall player-quality of a tour.
+Prize money is greater at U.S. PGA Tour events — this reality is what lures players like McIlroy, Martin Kaymer, Justin Rose, Poulter, Hatton and Fleetwood to play so many events here, to maintain homes here, to even join the U.S. PGA Tour in order to compete for all that money.

-The American golf establishment has coped with this stark reality via an amalgam of rotating narratives through years.
-They all begin Our tour is clearly superior — richer and deeper in talent — but… From there the Ryder Cup excuses proliferate: 1) The Euros have the edge because they’re just better at match play; 2) The Euros fancy themselves underdogs and take great pleasure in taking the U.S. down a notch — greater pleasure, apparently, than Americans would in re-establishing their superiority; 3) Euros care more about the Ryder Cup whereas Americans care more about major titles; and 4) Euros are more of a “team”, whereas we Americans are 12 individuals who are far more comfortable competing as individuals, at medal play.
+The American golf establishment has coped with this stark reality through years via an amalgam of rotating narratives.
+They all begin Our tour is clearly superior — richer and deeper in talent — but… From there the Ryder Cup excuses proliferate: 1) The Euros have the edge because they just happen to be better at match play; 2) The Euros fancy themselves underdogs and take great pleasure in taking the U.S. down a notch — greater pleasure, apparently, than Americans would in re-establishing their superiority; 3) Euros care more about the Ryder Cup whereas Americans care more about major titles; and 4) Euros are more of a “team”, whereas we Americans are 12 individuals who are far more comfortable competing as individuals, at medal play.